CuteTenshii/search-engine/README.md

 To circumvent issues when fetching favicons, this project proxies favicon requests through a dedicated endpoint.
 This ensures that favicons are always accessible and correctly displayed, regardless of the original source's restrictions or configurations.

 Also, for caching purposes, the favicons are stored in the `favicons` directory.

+## Client-Side Rendering

+For pages that rely heavily on JavaScript for rendering content, the crawler utilizes a headless browser to ensure that all dynamic content is fully loaded and accessible.
+This approach guarantees that the extracted data is comprehensive and accurate, reflecting the true state of the webpage as seen by users.